 - The Spanish Steps: Located at the Piazza di Spagna, this steep set of steps climbs up to the Trinita dei Monti church at the top and is surrounded by upscale shopping, tourists lounging on the steps and a wonderful Italian vibe.

 Florence is a beautiful city full of museums and some of the best art in the world.
-If you majored in art history in college, you’ve likely already been to Florence a few times.
+If you majored in art history in college, you’ve likely already been to Florence for a visit.
 It’s also a great jumping off point to Tuscany and the many incredible wineries that fill the land south of Florence.

 - Florence Cathedral: This vast cathedral towers over the city with its Renaissance dome and Gothic architecture.
 Entrance is free.

 - Uffizi Gallery: The gallery houses some of the most important works of the Renaissance, including works by Leonardo da Vinci, Giotto, Botticelli and Michelangelo.
 Make sure you secure tickets in advance as this is one of the most popular museums in the World.
 Book this tour.

 - Michelangelo’s David statue: Perhaps Michelangelo’s most famous statue, the lifelike David stands at 17 feet high in the Galleria dell’Accademia.
 Reservations are recommended.
 Book this tour.

 - Tuscany: Take a drive through the Tuscan countryside, stopping at wineries in the Chianti region, and check out the charming small towns of Greve in Chianti and Radda in Chianti.
 Continue into the south of Tuscany with a visit to Siena, the hub of the Siena region, and spend some time tasting wine in Montalcino and Montapulciano.
 Don’t forget a stop in Pienza to try the famous pecorino cheese.
 Book this tour.